1916 Tour Dublin

 Bikes parked outside a shop in Dublin's city center.
 Photo: Tourism Ireland.

-Tours last for close to three hours are available from Monday through Saturday from 10 a.m. to 5 p.m. and on Sundays from 11:30 a.m. to 5 p.m.
+Tours last for close to three hours and are available from Monday through Saturday from 10 a.m. to 5 p.m. and on Sundays from 11:30 a.m. to 5 p.m.

 Helmets and hi-visibility bibs must be worn by all participants.

 The tour starts at the multi-story car park at Drury Street in the city center, a short walk from Stephen's Green.
-Tickets are €38.60 each and can be booked on the website.

 8. James Joyce Walking Tours